 Friday’s lesson was with Maria.
 A small, retired teacher used to dealing with tiny primary school kids.

-I’d given some innocuous detail about myself roughly right in faltering pigeon Greek.
+I’d given some innocuous detail about myself roughly right in my clumsy Greek.

 One by one the students stopped turning up for Leonidas’ weekly persecutions.

 “Weak students…” grumbled Leonidas at each new empty chair.
 “Don’t they know you can never learn anything by just giving up?”

 Then there was denial, “Well it’s not my fault my lessons are on Thursday.
 I should have been given the Friday evenings…”